This article was updated with audio on November 20, 2025.

 The second study was by NSF International, a product testing, inspection, and certification organization headquartered in Ann Arbor, Michigan.
 The study was published in Food and Chemical Toxicology.[2]

-The study involved a rat 90-day oral study up to 1,000 mg/kg-day.
-No toxicity was found in the animals, even at 1000 mg/kg daily.
+The study involved a 90-day oral rat study at doses up to 1,000 mg/kg/day.
+No toxicity was observed in the animals, even at a dose of 1000 mg/kg daily.
 [2]

 In a 70 kg person, that would be 700 mg daily.
 Seven times more than the current recommended dose of 100 mg daily.